buildkite/terraform-provider-buildkite/docs/resources/team_member.md

 This resource allows manage team membership for existing organization users.

+The user must already be part of the organization to which you are managing team membership.
+This will not invite a new user to the organization.

 Buildkite Documentation: https://buildkite.com/docs/pipelines/permissions

 Note: You must first enable Teams on your organization.